Mortgage Recast Calculator: How to lower Mortgage Payment, Reamortize Calculator

 How to Get Equity Out of Your Home Without Refinancing

-If you are considering recasting, you may also be wondering about other ways to tap into your home equity.
-Here are a few options:
+If you are considering refinancing, you must also be thinking about other ways to use the equity of your home.
+Here are some options:

 Each option has pros and cons, so consider your financial goals before making a decision.